Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 <br>

-One of the easiest mistakes to make in forecasting is to train a model with all the historical data available and then check how well the model explains that same past data.
+One of the easiest mistakes in forecasting is to train a model using all available historical data and then evaluate how well it fits that same data.

 At first, this may look reasonable.
-The model follows the historical trend, captures some seasonality, and produces a forecast that seems to make sense, but this can be misleading.
+The model follows the historical trend, captures some seasonality, and produces a forecast that seems to make sense.

+But this can be misleading.

 A forecast is not valuable only because it explains what already happened.
 Its real value comes from its ability to predict periods the model has not seen before.